nz-social-wellbeing-agency/definitions_library/README.md

 # IDI definitions library
 Duplicate copies of definitions from our projects in a single repository for ease of discovery.
-These definitions are intended to be compatible with the Tool Accelerating Dataset Assembly (TADA).
+These definitions are intended to be compatible with the Dataset Assembly Tool.

 ## Overview
-TADA encourages research projects to structure their input data into population and measures.
+The Dataset Assembly Tool encourages research projects to structure their input data into population and measures.
 The population is specific to a specific study and includes who is being studied and over what time period.
 The measures are not specific to a study.
 This means they can be reused across research projects.

 When creating a new measure, researchers are encouraged to construct the best definition of the measure that they can.
 By creating and sharing high quality definitions, the quality of research will improve.